araknoid/99-bottles-of-beer/README.md

 It’s also a solution easy to write.

-This kind of solution tolerate duplication since following tests or feature will add more details that will make easier to improve the code.
+This kind of solution tolerates duplication since following tests or feature will add more details that will make easier to improve the code.

 ## Let's start... :dart:

- 1. Using TDD, write a **Shameless Green:green_heart:** solution that produces in output the song
+ 1. Using TDD, write a **Shameless Green:green_heart:** solution (do it incrementally) that produces in output the song
- 2. Refactor the **Shameless Green:green_heart:** solution removing as much duplication as you possibly can
+ 2. Refactor the **Shameless Green:green_heart:** solution removing as much duplication as you possibly can.
+To push this further, introduce domain's concepts.
  3. Once refactored, do you have a lot of conditionals?
 Try replacing the conditionals with polymorphism.

 ## The song :beer::beer: